MohamedWasimMohamedAkram/webdev-bootcamp/README.md

 Welcome to the Complete Web Development Bootcamp 2024 repository!
 This comprehensive course, taught by Colt Steele, will equip you with the skills and knowledge to become a full-stack web developer.

-### 📖 Course Description

-This bootcamp is your one-stop shop for mastering modern web development.
-You'll dive deep into the core technologies (HTML, CSS, and JavaScript), build real-world projects, and learn best practices for creating responsive, secure, and beautiful websites and applications.

 ### 📑 Curriculum

 1. **Front-End Foundations:**